Charles Proteus Steinmetz: In popular culture

-Steinmetz is featured in John Dos Passos' U.S.A. trilogy in one of the biographies.
-He also serves as a major character in Starling Lawrence's The Lightning Keeper.
+Steinmetz is featured in John Dos Passos's U.S.A. trilogy in one of the biographies.
+He also serves as a major character in Starling Lawrence's 2006 book, The Lightning Keeper.
 Steinmetz is a major character in the novel Electric City by Elizabeth Rosner.

-Moe sarcastically refers to Curly as a "Steinmetz" in the 1944 Three Stooges short Busy Buddies.
+In the 1944 Three Stooges short "Busy Buddies", Moe Howard references Steinmetz.
 Steinmetz was portrayed in 1959 by the actor Rod Steiger in the CBS television anthology series, The Joseph Cotten Show.
 The episode focused on his socialist activities in Germany.

 A famous anecdote about Steinmetz concerns a troubleshooting consultation at Henry Ford's River Rouge Plant.
 A humorous aspect of the story is the "itemized bill" he submitted for the work performed.